jgsjoel/circle-app-mobile/README.md

 !> This project is still ongoing. 🚧

-You can view the mobile frontend of this project here: [Circle App Backend](https://github.com/jgsjoel/circle-app-backend)
+You can view the backend of this project here: [Circle App Backend](https://github.com/jgsjoel/circle-app-backend)